Lou Zocchi: Career

 Lou Zocchi was one of the first editors for Avalon Hill's magazine, The General, and a regular contributor during its first 11 years of publication.
-He also playtested such early wargames as Bismark, Afrika Korps, Jutland, Stalingrad, and a number of titles Avalon Hill did not publish.
+He also playtested such early wargames as Bismarck, Afrika Korps, Jutland, Stalingrad, and a number of titles Avalon Hill did not publish.
 Zocchi was the first U.S. distributor to sell nothing but adventure games.
 As a board wargame designer, his credits include Luftwaffe, The Battle of Britain, Alien Space, and Flying Tigers, as well as the 3-, 5-, 14-, 24-, and 100-sided die.
 Zocchi contributed to the series of books by Guidon Games that began in 1971 with Chainmail.
 Zocchi produced the superhero RPG Superhero: 2044 in 1977.

-In 1975, Zocchi wrote and published a book, How to $ell Your Wargame Design, to help other designers sell their games.

 Zocchi also designed and published the Star Fleet Battle Manual (1977) miniatures rules, which he licensed from Franz Joseph, and in 1979 Zocchi's friend Stephen Cole licensed the rights from Joseph to publish the Star Fleet Battles game.
 Zocchi also distributed the Wee Warriors line after 1977.
 Zocchi helped Judges Guild with their financial difficulties in the early 1980s by paying them $350 every time they gave him the rights to reprint their out-of-print supplements.
 Mike Hurdle of Holly Springs, Mississippi purchased Zocchi Distribution in February 1998.

-Zocchi and his company GameScience have published a number of games over the years (many designed by Zocchi), but are best known for making dice and inventing the Zocchihedron (100-sided) die.
+Zocchi and his company Gamescience have published a number of games over the years (many designed by Zocchi), but are best known for making dice and inventing the Zocchihedron (100-sided) die.

 Zocchi has designed a few games himself, including Hardtack, and Battle Wagon Salvo.

 In 1987, Zocchi was inducted into the Academy of Adventure Gaming's Hall of Fame.
 He was honored as a "famous game designer" by being inducted into the Game Designers Hall of Fame and featured as the king of clubs in Flying Buffalo's 2009 Famous Game Designers Playing Card Deck.

-GameScience is still trading, and (As of 2015) Zocchi is still active in the gaming community.
+Gamescience is still trading, and (As of 2015) Zocchi is still active in the gaming community.

-He later joined the AL.S.D.F. force and held the rank of Colonel.
+He later joined the Alabama State Defense Force and held the rank of Colonel.